directus/directus/docs/reference/api/rest/revisions.md

 <div class="two-up">
 <div class="left">

-Revisions are individual changes to items made.
+> Revisions are individual changes to items made.
 Directus keeps track of changes made, so you're able to revert to a previous state at will.
+[Learn more about Revisions](/concepts/revisions/).

 </div>
 <div class="right">